← All Integrations

 function HomePageComponent() {

-// Empty array [] means useEffect will run once, similar to componentDidMount()
+// Empty array [] means useEffect runs once, similar to componentDidMount()

 useEffect(() => {